 Pasta is one of the most devoured dishes in the entire world, and it seems like everything about Italian pasta tastes like a dream.
 Whether you are in Italy, France, or even Asia, almost every culture seems to have put together its version of pasta.
 We love it too, and we have decided today to unveil all the secrets of Italian pasta.
 Authentic, traditional, and famous, it holds the key to happiness.
-Are you ready for some facts about Italian pasta?
+Are you ready for the history of pasta in Italy and fun facts about pasta?

 If traditional Italian pasta is so renowned all over the world, it is because it is complete.
 Taste, carbs, and history mixed in any type of sauce you could ever dream of, pasta is everything.
 Eat it with seashells, or meat, or cheese, or veggies – there exists not one way of unleashing your creativity.
-Dive in our list of facts about Italian pasta!
+Dive in our list of fun facts about pasta, facts about Italian pasta!

 1. History of traditional Italian pasta